Learn to buy and sell antiques and collectibles

 Many Germans speak English, and those who do not will be able to pull your address out of the translated messages, so you won't have a problem communicating.
 Use the Dictionary.com site to convert your emails from English to German.

-There are three more forms of eBay arbitrage I need to mention.
+There are more forms of eBay arbitrage I need to mention.
 I have been buying and selling trains for almost 30 years, and have a good reputation and following.
 I know lots of collectors who do not buy trains on eBay.
 Either they are too busy, or they do not want to risk getting ripped off.

 Because they will not buy items on eBay, I can make money off them.
 When I see something that will interest them I bid on it and when I buy something I offer it to these local collectors.
 Probably the best example is a few years ago, I bought a train set on eBay for $581 including postage.
 When the trains came in I made one call and sold them for 1600 dollars.
 I made over a thousand dollars for an hour of work.
 Even better, the seller took credit cards so I paid with my Visa card, and sold the stuff for cash before the credit card bill came in.